mvaganov/CmdLineAsteroids/notes.md

 Vec2 is a 2 dimensional vector, which is a physics and math concept.
 The basic premise is:

 `scene`
-Vec2.cs, with cartesian plane + gid diagram in small window shift the cartesian plane to have the origin at the upper-left swap the negative y axis to have positive integer values
+Vec2.cs, with cartesian plane + grid diagram in small window shift the cartesian plane to have the origin at the upper-left swap the negative y axis to have positive integer values